ceilingwaffle/osu-multiplayer-plus/README.md

+# Work in Progress!!
+Please note - this is a *work in progress!!*

+It will not do anything useful yet, and is not yet ready for use.

 # osu!
 Multiplayer Plus

 osu!
 Multiplayer Plus is a discord bot for adding special game-modes to normal osu! multiplayer lobbies.